Banfield Charitable Trust provides grants to nonprofit organizations and nonprofit hospices to support their efforts to keep pets and people together.

 The Pet Peace of Mind grant application is not available for download.
 Please email Dr. Delana Taylor-McNac to obtain an overview of the program and additional information about becoming a hospice partner.

 Funding decisions for pet advocacy grants are made two times each year.
-Pet advocacy grant applications must arrive at our office via postal mail — no email — on or before:
+Pet advocacy grant applications must arrive at our office via postal mail — NO EMAILS OR FAXES WILL BE ACCEPTED – on or before:

 - April 30 (for funding decisions made in June)